njustesen/botbowl/docs/bots.md

-# Develop a Scripted Bot
+# Scripted Bots I: Getting Started
 This tutorial will introduce you to the Fantasy Football AI framework (FFAI) that allows you to make your own Blood Bowl bot in Python.
 First, I will explain how to download and set up the framework, then how to make a simple bot that uses FFAI’s API to retrieve information about the game state in order to make actions.
 Finally, I will introduce a fully fledged bot called GrodBot (developed by Peter Moore) that you can use as solid starting point.

 If you end up developing your own bot, please submit it to [Bot Bowl II](bot-bowl-ii.md).